How exactly do you say do you speak Italian in Italian?

 Do you speak Italian? (formal)

-Let’s analyze this sentence word for word.
+Let’s analyze this sentence word by word.

 Present tense conjugation for parlare

-From this table, you can see that the correct conjugation for the lei pronoun is parla.
+From this table, you can see that the correct conjugation for the pronoun lei is parla.

 Languages and nationalities are not capitalized in Italian.